nms-scribe/cosmopoeia/idea.md

+**NOTE** The below are personal notes and comments during development of this project.
+It's not a specification document, and what is mentioned here may not resemble the code finally produced.

 Highly inspired by [Azgaar's Fantasy Map Generator](<https://azgaar.github.io/Fantasy-Map-Generator/>) (AFMG).

 This project would be a series of console commands, and possible QGIS extensions, and other tools which make it easier to generate fantasy maps using GIS data.